 The episode, which had been scheduled to make its debut on Nov.
-29, is made its debut at 9 p.m.
+29, made its debut at 9 p.m.
 Monday, Jan.
 28, according to the Cooking Channel’s own web site.
-The episode will air again at 1 a.m. the next day, and another half-dozen times during February and March, according to the network.
+The episode will be aired again the next day, and another half-dozen times during February and March, according to the network.

 A release from the Cooking Channel last October about the episode of “The Best Thing I Ever Ate” did not identify the Dayton restaurant that Cleveland chef, restaurant owner and former University of Dayton student Jonathon Sawyer singled out as serving a ribeye steak “so incredible, it's fit for a king.”

 But David Hulme, whose restaurant has served steaks in the shadow of UD more than 70 years, confirmed at the time that the episode will spotlight his restaurant.
 A video crew shooting on behalf of the Cooking Channel spent a full day at the Pine Club earlier in 2018, focusing on the bone-in ribeye, Hulme said.

 “This represents confirmation for those long-time customers of the Pine Club, both locally and from out of town,” Hulme told this news outlet last fall.
 “It reflects well on the choices they’ve made.
 We’ve had nearly 72 years of wonderful customers here.”